-- the licence holder to complete and submit to the Police when appropriate an 'Event Risk Assessment Form' 14 days prior to the event.
-This form will allow the licence holders, the managers of premises, promoters of music events, event security and the Police to work in partnership to identify and minimise any risk of serious violent crime happening at a proposed event, and - for a debrief form to be submitted to them 3 days after the event has taken place. - 19.12 This Licensing Authority will consider the recommendations of the Police and any representations from the applicant concerning the nature of the premises, the music entertainment and its clientele in deciding whether such conditions should be imposed.
+- the licence holder to complete and submit to the Police when appropriate a 'Event Risk Assessment Form' 14 days prior to the event.
+This form will allow the licence holders, the managers of premises, promoters of music events, event security and the Police to work in partnership to identify and minimise any risk of serious violent crime happening at a proposed event, and - for a debrief form to be submitted to them 3 days after the event has taken place. - 20.11 This Licensing Authority will consider the recommendations of the Police and any representations from the applicant concerning the nature of the premises, the music entertainment and its clientele in deciding whether such conditions should be imposed.

-19.13 Behaviour of Customers Outside Licensed Premises
+20.12 Behaviour of Customers Outside Licensed Premises

 One of the main sources of complaint regarding licensed premises relates to the activities and behaviour of customers outside the boundaries of licensed premises.
-Both Premise Licence and Club Premise Certificate holders must take reasonable steps to prevent such behaviour having a negative impact on the vicinity of the premises which should include the dispersal of customers away from the premise.
-In addition license and certificate holders should consider identifying and refusing to admit problem customers.
+Licensees must take reasonable steps to prevent such behaviour having a negative impact on the vicinity of the premises which should include the dispersal of customers away from the premise.
+In addition licensees should consider identifying and refusing to admit problem customers.

-19.14 Particular regard should be given to premises where customers congregate outside to smoke or congregate in periods of fine weather.
+20.13 Particular regard should be given to premises where customers congregate outside to smoke or congregate in periods of fine weather.
 Regard should also be given where customers do not disperse quickly when leaving the premises, particularly late at night in residential areas.

-19.15 Door Supervisors
+20.14 Door Supervisors